WELCOME TO ISLAND HYPERBARIC CENTER

 Hyperbaric Oxygen is a exciting option which enhances tissue levels of life giving oxygen.
 It carries with it the same logic as giving blood for hemorrhage or water for dehydration

 Hyperbaric oxygen is a safe and effective therapy.
 At first glance the indications below appear to be unrelated.
 What they do have in common?
 Compromised blood flow, hypoxia or inflammation.

 Sports Injuries (soft tissue, tendon & ligament)

 HBOT has been used to treat joint, muscle, ligament, and tendon injuries in soccer players in Scotland.
 When HBOT was used in conjunction with physiotherapy, the time to recovery was reduced by 70%.
-(James, PB 1993) Time between injury and treatment affects the outcomes.
+(James, PB 1993) Time between injury and sessions affects the outcomes.
 Areas of reduced perfusion seem to benefit the most.
-As a rule the faster we treat the injury the more effective HBO seems to be and fewer treatments are required to achieve pre-injury performance.
+As a rule the faster we treat the injury the more effective HBO seems to be and fewer sessions are required to achieve pre-injury performance.